 Prevent connections to a user-schema geodatabase

-User-schema geodatabases are dependent on the sde geodatabase.
-When you prevent connections to the sde geodatabase, connections to all associated geodatabases are also blocked.
+User-schema geodatabases are dependent on the master sde geodatabase.
+When you prevent connections to the master sde geodatabase, connections to all associated geodatabases are also blocked.

 Create stored procedures for geodatabases stored in a user's schema

 Each geodatabase has its own set of stored procedure packages that are automatically created in the geodatabase administrator's schema upon geodatabase creation.

 In addition, you can create individual packages in the geodatabase through SQL*Plus if you provide the schema name.
 For example, to create the dbtune_util package in the Thor user schema, issue the following command at the SQL prompt: